carloskiki/asm-feature-extraction/draft.md

 As evident here, one of our method's advantage is that it requires no fine-tuning to acheive good results, and thus should generalize well to unseen settings.
 Qwen3-Embedding also generates impressive results, given that it was not trained for assembly clone detection.

-T1 desc: Evaluation of the methods with a pool size of 1000.
+T1 desc: Evaluation of the baselines and our method on cross optimization retrieval with a pool size of 1000.
 All functions are compiled for the arm architecture using gcc with the optimization levels specified for each column.
 Our method uses the gemini-2.5-flash model for the best trade-off between efficiency and performance.

 ### Clone Search with Different Architectures

-Different CPU architectures have varying assembly code dialects.
+Different CPU architectures have varying assembly code languages.
 It is hard for BCSD methods that analyze assembly code to support multiple architectures.
 These methods need to accurately represent two functions with completely different syntaxes but with identical semantics as being very similar in terms of their feature vector or embedding.
 Hence, methods that use CFG analysis have a better chance at supporting many architectures, since the structure of the CFG itself is architecture agnostic.
 However, the basic blocks that constitute this graph are still in assembly code, which does not fully resolve the issue.
+Furthermore, there exists many different variants of each instruction set, because each new version of an architecture brings new instructions to understand and support.
+With deep learning methods, this means training or fine-tuning the model to understand this new language.
+Afterwards, all embeddings in a BCSD database need to be regenerated.
 Our method does not directly address this issue, but brings a significant improvement.
 It indirectly makes use of the vast amount of data used to train foundational LLMs.
-Since the LLM has extensively seen all of the mainstream CPU architectures and their dialects in its training data, it is able to extract information from them
+Since a LLM has extensively seen all of the mainstream CPU architectures and their dialects in its training data, it is able to grasp their meaning and extract features from them.
+If the model in use seems to poorly comprehend a specific architecture, it can be replaced with one that better performs the specific platform without invalidating the BCSD database.

+Our method surpasses the baselines, but more work in this area is clearly still needed.
+The recall@1 metrics show that the best method is able to rank the the correct assembly fragment in first place only 42% of the time on average.

+T2 desc: Evaluation of the baselines and our method on cross architecture retrieval with a pool size of 1000.
+All functions are compiled with optimization level 2 using gcc with the architecture specified for each column.
+The same baselines and models are used as in the cross architecture evaluation.

 ### Ablation on examples